willkurt/token-explorer/README.md

 ![Starting prompt](./imgs/starting_prompt.png)

-The idea of Token-Explorer is to make it very easy to explore the space of possible prompts and token generations from an LLM.
-To use Token-Explorer it's best to treat your keyboard like you're playing a video game: put your left hand on WASD and your right hand on the arrow keys.
+The idea of Token Explorer is to make it very easy to explore the space of possible prompts and token generations from an LLM.
+To use Token Explorer it's best to treat your keyboard like you're playing a video game: put your left hand on WASD and your right hand on the arrow keys.

 ### Basic Usage